VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ## Design
+#### Specs
 Productions have specific start/end dates and crew role requirements.
 Crew members(employees), have a specific role, and can have a set fire date or not(fixed-term or indefinite contract).
 A crew member can only be working at one production, at any given time.

+#### Challenge
-The main challenge with this project was to find an efficient way to relate crew members with production dates.
+The main challenge was to find an efficient way to relate crew members with productions, all while supporting required operations.
 For instance:
-- To schedule a new production, there need to be available crew members during its date span, for each of role requirements.
-These crew members must be bound for this timeframe, so they cannot be allocated elsewhere.
+- To schedule a new production, we must first make sure there available crew members for each role requirement, during its length.
+These crew members must also be bound for this timeframe, so they cannot be allocated elsewhere.
-- To delete a production, its bound crew members must be released.
+- To delete a production, its previously bound crew members must be released.
 - To extend a production's duration, all of its bound crew members must be available during the new timeframe.

 Similarly:
-- To fire a crew member, they must not be bound by any production after their fire date.
 - A crew member cannot be bound to any production after their fire date.
+- To fire a crew member before their current fore date, they must not be bound by any production after the new fire date.
-- To inquire crew availability for a specific timeframe, we must gather all crew members that are not bound to any production.
+- To inquire crew availability for a specific timeframe, we must gather all crew members that are not bound to any production during this time.

+#### Solution
 Two main tables were used:

 #### CREW